RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 </p>

 ### 5. Box-Cox Transformation
 The **Box-Cox transformation** is applied to the dependent variable (`PRICE`) to identify an optimal transformation (lambda) that improves the model’s normality.
 The test revealed that the optimal value of ($\lambda$) was **2**.
 This suggests that applying a square transformation to the data (i.e., `PRICE^2`) would be the most effective.
-However, to handle the skewness effectively, we applied the **square root transformation** instead, which is a commonly used method for right-skewed data such as housing prices. we compared the square root version to the squared version, and the square root version diagnostic was significantly better than the squared.
+However, to handle the skewness effectively, we applied the **square root transformation** instead, which is a commonly used method for right-skewed data such as parcel prices. we compared the square root version to the squared version, and the square root version diagnostic was significantly better than the squared.

 The general formula for the Box-Cox transformation is as follows: